 The final step in the linkage algorithm was to determine links, which were record pairs inferred to be matches.
 Links were pairs where the $Probvalid{SSN{Adj}}$ exceeded the probability cut-off value (from Section 4.2).
-All record pairs with an adjusted probability value that fell below the probability cut-off value were not linked.
+Further, the 'best' record pair (i.e., highest $Probvalid{SSN{Adj}}$ ) among the records that exceeded the probability cut-off value was selected for each NAMCS HC Component patient.
+Additionally, records were excluded from the set of selected links if one of the following two conditions was true,